Beijzum/InfoLot/README.md

     /WaterfrontLot695.jpg          # Parking lot image
     /WaterfrontLot1163.jpg         # Parking lot image
     /WaterfrontLot1292.jpg         # Parking lot image

 ├── styles                         # Folder for styles
     /how_it_works.css              # Stylesheet for how it works and contact us page /reserve_nice_parking_lot.css  # Stylesheet for parking lot selection page /reserve.css                   # Stylesheet for reserve page
-    /style.css                     # Stylesheet for all others
+    /style.css                     # Stylesheet for all other pages

+├── text                           # Pre-set footer and navbar
+    /footer_after_login.html       # Footer for logged in users /footer_before_login.html      # Footer for non-logged in users /nav_after_login.html          # Navbar for logged in users /nav_before_login.html         # Navbar for non-logged in users
 ```

 ## 8. References/Citation